chrthomsen/pygrametl/docs/examples/parallel.rst

 spawned to run the function.
 The number of processes to spawn can be passed to the decorator, allowing more processes to be created for functions with a longer run time.
 The first time a function with a decorator is called, a process is created to handle the call.
-This is done until the number of created process match the argument given to the decorator.
+This is done until the number of created processes matches the argument given to the decorator.
 Then, if a process is not available, the call and its arguments are added to a :class:`.queue` shared by the process created for the splitpoint.
 If a split function calls another function that requires synchronization it can be annotated with a new splitpoint with one as